-- 7 Turn the cold water supply valve OFF. - 8 Open the drain valve on the water heater.
+- 7 Turn the cold water supply valve OFF. - Open the drain valve on the water heater.

-Draining the old water heater.
+Figure 10 - Draining the old water heater.

-- Also open a hot water faucet to help the water in the tank drain faster.

-- When the tank is empty,

-disconnect the Temperature &

-Pressure (T&P) Relief Valve

-discharge pipe.
-You may be able to

-reuse the discharge pipe, but do not
+- Also open a hot water faucet to help the water in the tank drain faster. - When the tank is empty, disconnect the Temperature & Pressure (T&P) Relief Valve discharge pipe.
+You may be able to reuse the discharge pipe, but do not reuse the old T&P Relief Valve.
+A new T&P Relief Valve comes installed on your water heater (or on some models, is in the carton with the water heater).

-Removing the T&P Relief Valve discharge pipe.
+Figure 11 - Removing the T&P Relief Valve discharge pipe.